lmarena/lmarena.github.io/_posts/2025-04-09-search-arena.md

 Finally, we used all previously described features to construct a controlled leaderboard.
 [Fig. 9](#fig9) compares the original and adjusted arena scores after controlling for response length, citation count, and cited sources.
 Interestingly, when using all these features as control variables, the top six models all show a reduction in score, while the remaining models are largely unaffected.
 This narrows the gap between <code>gemini-2.0-flash-grounding</code> and non-reasoning Perplexity models.
 [Tab.
 5](#tab5) shows model rankings when controlling for different subsets of these features:

 - Controlling for response length, `ppl-sonar-reasoning` shares the first rank with `gemini-2.5-pro-grounding` and `ppl-sonar-reasoning-pro-high`.
 The difference between (1) `sonar-pro` and other non-reasoning sonar models as well (2) `api-gpt-4o-search-high` and `api-gpt-4o-search-high-loc`, disappear.
-- When controlling for the number of citations, model rankings converge (i.e., multiple models share the same rank), suggesting that the number of citations is a significant factor impacting differences in model outputs and the resulting performance.
+- When controlling for the number of citations, model rankings converge (i.e., multiple models share the same rank), suggesting that the number of citations is a significant factor impacting differences across models and the resulting rankings.
 - Controlling for cited domains has minimal effect on model rankings.

 <div id="fig9">